-The Company's Board of directors (Board) are responsible for establishing the corporate governance framework of the Company and its subsidiaries (Group).
-The Board guides and monitors the business and affairs of the Company on behalf of the shareholders by whom they are elected and to whom they are accountable.
+The Company's Board of Directors (Board) is responsible for establishing the corporate governance framework of the Company and its subsidiaries (Group).
+The Board guides and monitors the business and affairs of the Company on behalf of shareholders by whom they are elected and to whom they are accountable.

-Key aspects of the Company's corporate governance are set out below and, with the exception of those matters specifically referred to, the Company has followed the ASX "Corporate Governance Principles and Recommendations" 3rd Edition (Recommendations).
-Many of the detailed provisions of these Recommendations are embedded in the Company's corporate policies and are not repeated in this statement.
+Key aspects of the Company's corporate governance are set out below and, with the exception of those matters to which specific reference is made, the Company has followed the ASX "Corporate Governance Principles and Recommendations" 3rd Edition (Recommendations).
+Many of the detailed provisions of the Recommendations are embedded in the Company's corporate policies and are not repeated in this statement.